RyanWeigel32/ai-case-study/README.md

 **Amazon Kinesis Data Stream** – “The user generates events by performing actions inside the app, and these events are forwarded to Kinesis to be processed by **Spark Structured Streaming**, another Amazon service that helps process large amounts of data.
 **Spark Structured Streaming** uses micro-batching to break up the stream of events into discrete chunks, processing incoming events in small micro-batch dataframes.

-Spark Structured Streaming processes this data and feeds into ML models developed using **Databricks** notebooks and evaluated with MLflow experiments offline.
+Spark Structured Streaming processes this data and feeds it into ML models developed using **Databricks** notebooks and evaluated with MLflow experiments offline.

-Once the model has been created, a Github release is created, picked up by the **Circle CI** CI/CD tools that test and build MLflow model images.
+Once the model has been created, a Github release is created, picked up by the CI/CD tools developed by **Circle CI**  that test and build MLflow model images.

 This is pushed to **Amazon’s AWS ECR**, a container registry, and then deployed onto **Amazon’s Sagemaker**, an integrated development environment that gives developers the ability to build, train, and deploy ML models at scale.